 The difference between managing and editing is that a word doesn't tell you to go f*** yourself when you tell it to move.

-On behalf of the newspaper industry (new, cost-cutting
+On behalf of the newspaper industry (new,

-employ English majors.
+except that we employ English majors.

-An editor without a magazine is like a jockey without a
+An editor without a magazine is like a jockey

-horse, but I still enjoyed it.
+lame horse, but I still enjoyed it.

 We must express the view, based on our empirical